Primary and Final FRCA examinations regulations

 1.1 Misconduct includes, but is not restricted to:

-(a) failure to abide by the reasonable instructions of an invigilator or College Officer;
+(a) failure to abide by the reasonable instructions of an invigilator, 3rd party proctor, examiner or college officer;

 (b) the introduction or/and use of any materials or documents other than those specifically permitted for the examination;